 How to Apply

-The Department of Psychiatry within the University of Michigan Medical School is seeking an experienced, highly motivated, and organized individual to join the TRAILS Program (Transforming Research into Action to Improve the Lives of Students) as a Community Outreach Coordinator / School Site Coordinator on a U.S. Department of Education (DoE) grant-funded initiative.
-The initiative aims to improve the accessibility and quality of behavioral health programming among four Washtenaw County schools (Lincoln Middle School, Lincoln High School, Ypsilanti Community Middle School, and Ypsilanti Community High School); and thus to improve students’ academic and health outcomes, increase parent and community engagement, align and coordinate partner efforts, and assist families in receiving the necessary resources to support the emotional wellbeing of their children.
+The Department of Psychiatry within the University of Michigan Medical School is seeking an experienced, highly motivated, and organized individual to join the TRAILS (Transforming Research into Action to Improve the Lives of Students) Program as a Site Coordinator on a U.S. Department of Education (DoE) grant-funded initiative.
+The initiative aims to improve the accessibility and quality of mental health programming among four Washtenaw County schools (Lincoln Middle School, Lincoln High School, Ypsilanti Community Middle School, and Ypsilanti Community High School); and thus, to improve students’ academic and health outcomes, increase parent and community engagement, align and coordinate partner efforts, and assist families in receiving the necessary resources to support the emotional wellbeing of their children.

-This position will be dedicated to Ypsilanti Community Middle School.
-Along with the broader project team, the Community Outreach Coordinator / School Site Coordinator will work in close collaboration with personnel in the schools, as well as with the Washtenaw Intermediate School District Office and also with local not-for-profit health organizations, including Project Healthy Schools, and the Regional Alliance for Healthy Schools.
-The Community Outreach Coordinator / School Site Coordinator will be an employee of the University of Michigan and will work in tandem with other DoE School Site Coordinators and project partners to support the coordination of existing programs and services and will assist with development, implementation, evaluation, and oversight of new programs and services, based on needs assessment data collected from each school site.
+This position will be dedicated to one of four partner school sites.
+Along with the broader project team, the Site Coordinator will work in close collaboration with personnel in the schools, as well as with the Washtenaw Intermediate School District Office and also with local not-for-profit health organizations, including Project Healthy Schools, and the Regional Alliance for Healthy Schools.
+The Site Coordinator will be an employee of the University of Michigan and will work in tandem with other DoE Coordinators and project partners to support the coordination of existing programs and services and will assist with development, implementation, evaluation, and oversight of new programs and services, based on needs assessment data collected from each school site.
 The physical location of work to be performed will include both the U-M Medical School Campus, at one or more school sites, and in the community.
 Adequate office space will be provided to enable successful completion of work objectives.

 Duties and responsibilities include, but are not limited to: